-My own book shelves host two complete sets, one American (hardcover) and one British (paperback), and one set-in-progress (the illustrated editions).
-My children are lobbying for the addition of a set of the new American paperbacks, illustrated by Kazu Kibuishi, because the spines of each form an image of Hogwarts Castle when displayed in sequence (known as a "linked-spine binding").
+My own book shelves host two complete sets (so far), one American (hardcover) and one British (paperback), and one set-in-progress (the illustrated editions).
+My children are lobbying for the addition of a set of the American paperbacks illustrated by Kazu Kibuishi, because the spines of each form an image of Hogwarts Castle when displayed in sequence (known as a "linked-spine binding" in the trade).
 Naturally, the hardcovers are no longer in great shape, having been read by every family member multiple times, but replacing them with pristine copies is stangely unappealing.
 It's in-part their hard-earned imperfections that make these books so beloved by us.

 The Harry Potter phenomen is credited with many things, such as making reading cool again, but I believe it also introduced a generation to the idea of collecting books.
-The curious thing is, these young collectors may not use the word collector to describe themselves.
-These days people refer to themselves as fans of X, Y, or Z. They express their allegiance in online memes and label themselves as being on one "team" or another of their particular fandom.
+The curious thing is, these young collectors may not use the word collector to describe themselves, referring to themselves instead as fans of X, Y, or Z. They express their allegiance in online memes and label themselves as being on one "team" or another of their particular fandom.
 Twilight fans (“Twihards”) were Team Jacob or Team Edward, Hunger Games fans align with Team Peeta or Team Gale, and Pokemon Go players must choose between teams Mystic, Instinct, and Valor as they progress through the game.
-But however they choose to refer to themselves, people are collecting books, cards, stickers, and toys related to their favorite fandoms with gusto.
+But however they choose to refer to themselves, people are collecting books, cards, stickers, and toys related to their favorite fandoms with enthusiasm.

 One of the attractions of the Harry Potter books — besides the fact that these are excellent stories that fans love to re-read — is the many different covers and editions available.
 Over time, the books were released in two sets of covers in the UK (the familiar cartoon illustrations of Thomas Taylor, and more sober designs for “adult” readers who felt a bit silly about reading “children’s” books, despite the rather obvious fact that most other adults were already reading them, and after the series finished new editions of the books were published in many countries with brand new illustrations.